jpsfitz/nanooptics/README.md

 save file as ~/.jupyter/custom/custom.js
  where ~ = home directory

-## 4) Download anaylysis codes and example notebook
+## 4) Download analysis codes and example notebook
 from:  https://github.com/jpsfitz/nanooptics
 download all files as zip ("Clone or download" button)
 unzip in target analysis directory (use Daten (E:)) if possible